Behavioral health resources

 For some clinics, using BHPs to help with weight management can be new.
 Here are some ideas to support your clinic in engaging BH support:

-• Discuss with your clinic leadership team about your interest in more weight management consults, and get their feedback on workflow considerations to support this.
+• Discuss with your clinic leadership team your interest in more weight management consults, and get their feedback on workflow considerations to support this.

 • Scrub schedules and discuss with providers opportunities for warm handoffs.